Frannie, Wyoming

-Vance Peregoy, whose current term expires in 2022.
+Steven Richardson, whose current term expires in 2026.

 Frannie receives natural gas service from Frannie-Deaver Utilities, a privately held company in Frannie.
 Since 1955 the town has provided municipal (potable) water service.
 In 2000 the town installed a sanitary sewer system.
 The town contracts for its trash collection and fire-fighting services.
 Fire protection is provided by the Big Horn County Fire District #5 in Deaver, Wyoming.
 Police coverage is provided primarily by the Big Horn County Sheriff's Office.